AntoinetteW/ent-ds-del-4-3-introduction-to-css-ds-deloitte-03192019/README.md

 When defining the presentation layer (CSS), here are the questions we ask
 ourselves:

-* Do we want the header menu to be stationary, or does it scroll with the browser window?
+* *Do we want the header menu to be stationary, or does it scroll with the browser window?*
-* How do we want the content to display inside of a container?
+* *How do we want the content to display inside of a container?
 For example, does it fill the whole area, edge-to-edge?
-Is there white space around the content and/or the container?
+Is there white space around the content and/or the container?*
-* How large should an `H1` be relative to an `H2`?
+* *How large should an `H1` be relative to an `H2`?
 What about an `H3`?
-* What properties should links have?
-Underline or no underline?
+* *What properties should links have?
+Underline or no underline?*
   Which color for the normal state versus the hover state?
-Should the visited link state be different?
+Should the visited link state be different?*
-* How should the content appear when on a desktop machine versus a mobile device?
+* *How should the content appear when on a desktop machine versus a mobile device?*

 As you ask yourself these questions, your focus is on the *aesthetic* quality of the page.
 For each bit of _content_ we can define a _presentation rule_ that will change the way the HTML is displayed.

-## List the Basics of CSS
+## The Principles Underlying CSS

 For each _presentation rule_, there are 3 things to keep in mind: